leon1219/covid19_vaccine/README.md

 These data files are used to support the findings in the paper "Dynamic assessment of the COVID-19 vaccine acceptance leveraging social media data" published in the Journal of Biomedical Informatics by Lingyao Li, Jiayan Zhou, Zihui Ma, Michelle Bensi, Molly Hall, and Gregory Baecher.

-In this study, we proposed a social media-based approach that derives a vaccine acceptance index (VAI) to quantify Twitter users’ opinions on COVID-19 vaccination.
+In this study, we proposed a social media-based approach that derives a vaccine acceptance index (VAI) to quantify Twitter users' opinions on COVID-19 vaccination.
 This index is calculated based on opinion classifications identified with the aid of natural language processing techniques.
 This index provides a quantitative metric to indicate the level of vaccine acceptance across different geographic scales in the U.S.

 ### 1. Tweet data